dbera/BPMN-Workflow-Engine/README.md

 This project illustrates how to use the [CAMUNDA Model Builder API](https://docs.camunda.org/manual/latest/user-guide/model-api/bpmn-model-api/) to create or modify process models programmatically.

-# Running this project in eclipse
+# Running this project in Eclipse for DSL

 First go to Help -> "Install new software" and search in all your sources for "maven integration for eclipse" and install it all.

-Then you should be able to see the following locations in your target platform file (in the bpmn.workflow.target project):
+If all goes well, you should be able to see the following locations in your target platform file (in the bpmn.workflow.target project):

     ch.qos.logback:logback-classic (1.2.3) 2 plug-ins available
     https://projectlombok.org/p2 1 plug-ins available (MAYBE NOT THIS ONE)